What is a good credit score?

 • Poor: less than 580

 FICO also has consumer credit scores tailored to different industries, such as auto and mortgage lending.
-These scores and scoring categories may vary from the scores above.
+These industry-specific scores range from 250 to 900, but the same range of 670 to 739 is still considered good.

 When it comes to VantageScore, scores between 661 and 780 are considered good.
 For VantageScore 3.0 and 4.0, the highest credit score is 850.
-VantageScore also breaks its scores into five groups but uses different credit ranges and category names than FICO:
+VantageScore breaks its scores into four groups and uses credit ranges and category names different from those of FICO:

 VantageScore credit score ranges represented in an arch.